Lazaris02/ElderlyUI/README.md

-A UI designed for elderly people with little to no experience with smartphones
+<h1>A UI designed for elderly people with little to no experience with smartphones</h1>